berak/ants-tcp/readme.txt

 (please also look at http://aichallenge.org/forums/viewtopic.php?f=25&t=1861 for delt0r's gui-bot_wrapper, which makes using this *even more fun*.)

-feel free to edit/change anything you like, after all, it's YOU, who will be hosting that, (not me ;) please fork it on github, to make it easy for me to pull in any good idea/change you have.
+feel free to edit/change anything you like, after all, it's YOU, who will be hosting that.. please fork it on github, to make it easy for me and others to pull in any good idea/change you have.

 tcpserver.py: